Memsworth/Movie.PoC/README.md

-# Movie and Cinema Ticketing Booth Proof of Concept
+# Movie Review & History Proof of Concept

-This small web application serves as a proof of concept for a modern cinema ticketing booth, providing users with a seamless experience for reserving movie tickets, writing reviews, and managing their watch history for movies they've watched at the cinema.
+This small web application serves as a proof of concept for a modern way for writing reviews, and managing their watch history for movies they've watched at the cinema.